Experience-Based Learning and Career Education at the University of Cincinnati is leading the way in experiential learning.

 - The International Co-op Program (ICP) provides exciting opportunities for UC students to learn a second language and gain international experience through an overseas co-op assignment.
 Programs are available in Germany and Japan.

-- The International Experience Programs combine comprehensive cultural immersion with work integrated-learning.
+- The International Experience Programs combine comprehensive cultural immersion with work-integrated learning.
 Students earn academic credit for their full-time, semester-long, academic internship or co-op.
 (Internships and co-op experiences are unpaid.)
 ELCE works collaboratively with the Academic Internship Council (AIC) and the Council on International Educational Exchange (CIEE) to offer students personalized job placement, furnished housing, professional development, networking opportunities, cultural enrichment, recreational activities and 24-hour emergency support.
-Programs are available in Singapore, Hong Kong, Toronto, Cape Town, Santiago, and London.

 - Faculty-Led Study Abroad Programs within ELCE are led and organized by ELCE faculty members.
 These programs run once a year for two weeks in length.
 Students register in a course focused on professional practice and global business culture.